- 7 UNESCO's World Cultural Heritage sites

 Day 3: SOFIA - Rila Monastery - PLOVDIV (350 km)

 After breakfast drive to Rila monastery (UNESCO List of Cultural Heritage).
 Tour of the monastery.
 Rila monastery is located some 120 km to the south of Sofia, in the heart of the Rila Mountain.
 Founded in the 10th century, it has been the biggest spiritual and cultural centre in Bulgaria for hundreds of years.
 The visitor's first sight of Rila monastery huge towering walls gives the impression of a fortress.
 The Rila monastery is the largest in the Balkans and UNESCO World Cultural Heritage site since 1983.
-Tour of the monastery includes a visit to the Monastery Church, which is of particular artistic value, for it was adorned by the foremost 19-century masters of the Samokov, Bansko and Debar schools of painting and woodcarving.
+Tour of the monastery includes a visit to the Monastery Church, which is of particular artistic value, for it was adorned by the foremost 19-century masters of painting and woodcarving.
 In the afternoon - depart for Plovdiv.
-Dinner in the famous Hebros restaurant in the Old Town.

 Day 4: PLOVDIV - KAZANLAK (120 km)

-Following breakfast depart to Nesebar.
+Following breakfast you will drive east, to the Black Sea and Nesebar.
 The museum town of Nesebar, picturesquely situated on a small rocky peninsula is another UNESCO World Cultural Heritage site.
 Stop for a tour of the town, where different civilizations have left their marks on the tiny peninsula.